ageis/anondns/README.md

 </sub></sup>

 Still, one place where privacy has been significantly lacking is in DNS.
 Each time one makes a connection to a website, the client must first translate the hostname to an IPv4/6 address.
 It's an old protocol, first standardized by the IETF in 1983 and [BIND][16] came out a year later.
 SSL would not happen for another decade, which so to say that the Domain Name System was not not designed with security in mind.
-There's no encryption of DNS requests, although the results can be signed with DNSSEC to block tampering or poisoning.
+There's no encryption of DNS requests, although the results can be signed with [DNSSEC][18] to block tampering or poisoning.
 This subject has been explored previously, as in IETF papers titled [Pretty Bad Privacy: Pitfalls of DNS Encryption][14] and [Encrypted DNS: An opportunistic encryption protocol extension for DNS][15].
+Google, operating the most popular and public resolvers, has information about [DNS-over-HTTPS][17].

 The goal of the project is to anonymize and encrypt one's DNS requests on their machine by leveraging [Tor](https://www.torproject.org) and its [DNSPort](https://www.torproject.org/docs/tor-manual.html.en#DNSPort) feature, absolutely prohibiting leaks of requests to your ISP or other network adversaries with [iptables](http://www.netfilter.org/projects/iptables/index.html), plus a locally-running DNS server such as [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) to provide caching (avoiding slowness) and DNSSEC validation.